 Some ways to do this include:

 - Downloading a mindfulness app like Smiling Mind or Headspace.
-They have a huge range of relaxing meditations to choose from.
+They have a huge range of guided mindfulness activities to choose from.

 - Trying to ground yourself in your senses – slowly name things you can see, hear, feel, smell or taste.

 - Asking yourself, ‘what do I need right now?’
-This question takes you away from the big picture and back to what you fundamentally need in the moment, which could be as simple as eating, resting, or talking to someone.
+This question takes you away from the big picture and back to what you need in the moment, which could be as simple as eating, resting or talking to someone.

 4. Put routines in place

-COVID-19 has impacted significantly on our usual routines for things like work, school, and family and social activities.
-However, it’s important to try to establish some sort of routine where possible.
+COVID-19 can impact our usual routines for things like work, school, and family and social activities.
+However, it’s important to try to establish some sort of routine where it's possible.